-Figure 1.
-Doppler for a GEO satellite orbit with 25.08 UE latitude and 121.56 UE longitude

 Hence, in order to have a future-proof common criterion for all types of satellites and a wider test coverage, it is proposed to use different satellites for serving and neighbour cells and maximize the Doppler difference between them.

 Proposal 5: Use different satellites for serving and neighbour cells and maximize the Doppler difference between them in those 3GPP TS 36.133 IoT NTN RRM test cases requiring neighbour cells.